Barrel chest: What causes it?

 The term "barrel chest" describes a rounded, bulging chest that resembles the shape of a barrel.
 Barrel chest isn't a disease, but it may indicate an underlying condition.

-Some people who have chronic obstructive pulmonary disease — such as emphysema — develop a slight barrel chest in the later stages of the disease.
+Some people who have chronic obstructive pulmonary disease (COPD) — such as emphysema — develop a slight barrel chest in the later stages of the disease.
 It occurs because the lungs are chronically overinflated with air, so the rib cage stays partially expanded all the time.
 This makes breathing less efficient and aggravates shortness of breath.